 A few reminders

-- We want everybody to be there!
+before you apply.
+We want everybody to be there!
 Even if you think you would not qualify for travel support, just submit a request!
 If you don’t ask we can’t help you!

-- The Travel Committee can reimburse up to 80% of travel and lodging costs.
-That includes plane ticket, train and bus tickets (no taxi), even car gas on some occasions, and hotel or hostel costs.
-Food and all local expenses are on you!
+- The Travel Committee can reimburse up to 80% of travel and/or lodging costs.
+That includes plane ticket, train or bus tickets, even car gas on some occasions, and/or hotel/hostel costs.

 - The Travel Team won’t be able to book or pay anything in advance, reimbursement comes after the event is over, based on your receipts expenses.
 Again: no receipts = no money – it’s the rule!

 - Sponsorship decisions are influenced by the openSUSE history of the requester.
 Your involvement with openSUSE is really relevant!